Computer outage grounds Delta flights nationwide

 Delta was hit by a crippling computer outage on Sunday night that disrupted flights around the nation.

+It's the second time in less than six months that the U.S. carrier has suffered a major IT problem resulting in delays and angry passengers.

-The FAA said there was a nationwide ground stop on all Delta (DAL) domestic flights nationwide but that international flights weren't affected.
+The FAA said late Sunday that there was a nationwide ground stop on all Delta (DAL) domestic flights but that international flights weren't affected.

 "Delta teams are expeditiously working to fix a systems outage that has resulted in departure delays for flights on the ground," the company said in a statement.
 "Flights in the air remain unaffected."

-Frustrated travelers took to Twitter to vent about the outages.
+Upset travelers took to Twitter to vent about the outages.

+"@Delta I'm here in Atlanta will they let us know when things start working again?" wrote Twitter user @Indydog63.

-This isn't the first time Delta has experienced technical issues.
-In August, the company lost power at its operations center in Atlanta early on the morning of Aug.
-8, causing computers needed to book in passengers and fly jets to be down for nearly five hours.
+In August, the airline lost power at its operations center in Atlanta setting off a system failure that resulted in around 2,000 flight cancellations over several days.

-The airline eventually canceled about 1,000 flights on the day of the outage and ground an additional 1,000 flights over the following two days.
-It also agreed to give affected customers refunds and vouchers for future travel.
+After that fiasco, Delta agreed to give affected customers refunds and vouchers for future travel.

 -- Tony Marco and Chris Isidore contributed to this article.